ucsb-cs148-s21/t7-local-network-file-transfer/team/kevin.md

 # Me

 Hello everyone, my name is Kevin.
 I am a third year CS major.
 I switched into this major from Electrical Engineering during my second year.
 A couple of my interests outside of school are anime, basketball, and selling sneakers.
+I look forward to working with everyone and learning about how to create an app.

 # Ideas